coreydotjohnson/USF-Bootcamp/developer_fundamentals/Git Branching Exercise/readme.txt

   Recursive merge occurs when changes have been made to the original branch.
 What git command changes to another branch? git checkout What git command deletes a branch? git branch -d
 How do merge conflicts happen?
-When two different commits happen that change the same file
+When two different commits try to make a change to the same file